School of Education

 - Natural sciences

 The program also requires field experiences in school or agency settings.
 The School of Education works with Alaska school districts to offer diverse placements for students.
 Diversity of placements refers to grade levels and types of schools.
 Students who live in rural districts will be placed in the most diverse placements possible in their location.

 Criminal History Background Clearance

 The School of Education requires compliance with specific background clearance policies and procedures for candidates participating in university-sponsored fieldwork and those enrolling in coursework offered at the Providence Early Learning Lab (PELL).
 In some cases, criminal history background clearance is required for admission to a department or program.
 In addition to self-disclosure of criminal history to the School of Education and its partners, a check of the Alaska and national sex offender registries, a fingerprint-based check by the Federal Bureau of Investigation, and a name-based check through the Alaska Public Safety Information Network may be required.
 Various agencies and centers may have additional requirements.

-Failure to comply with the School of Education background check requirements will result in denial of access to field placement settings.
+Failure to comply with the School of Education background check requirements will result in denial of access to field placement settings or PELL.
 Failure to pass the criminal history background check will result in removal from the program.
 More information is available on the School of Education website.